Issue Status field

 Active

-No patch or merge request is attached to the issue.
-This is the default state of a new issue, but may also sometimes be used for 'resetting' an issue that has gotten off-course even if the issue has old patches attached.
+No merge request is attached to the issue.
+This is the default state of a new issue.
+Sometime, it may be used for 'resetting' an issue that has gotten off-course even if the issue has an old merge request.

 Needs work ("NW")

-There is a patch attached to the issue, but the patch needs additional work before it should be reviewed.
-The author of the patch may indicate that it is incomplete, or the patch has gone through the reviewing process and has received feedback about areas where it needs improvement.
+There is a merge request attached to the issue, but it needs additional work before it should be reviewed.
+The author of the merge request may indicate that it is incomplete.
+Or the merge request has gone through the reviewing process and has received feedback about areas where it needs improvement.

 Needs review ("NR")

-A policy, patch, or merge request has been created and needs peer review and testing.
-The automated testing infrastructure uses this status to trigger an automated review of the patch and reports the results.
-Patch reviewers also use this status to find patches that need to be reviewed and evaluated.
-With sufficient positive feedback, the patch may be promoted to the status "Reviewed & tested by the community" (see next definition).
-If a reviewer, either human or Bot, finds a problem with the patch, it will then be marked as "Needs work".
-Note that if a patch is not required in order to complete the idea described in the issue, then it is the idea itself that needs review.
+A policy or merge request has been created and needs peer review and testing.
+The automated testing infrastructure uses this status to trigger an automated review of the merge request and reports the results.
+Reviewers also use this status to find merge request that need to be reviewed and evaluated.
+With sufficient positive feedback, the merge request may be promoted to the status "Reviewed & tested by the community" (see next definition).
+If a reviewer, either human or Bot, finds a problem with the merge request, it will then be marked as "Needs work".
+Note that if a merge request is not required in order to complete the idea described in the issue, then it is the idea itself that needs review.

 Reviewed & tested by the community ("RTBC")

-Setting an issue to this status is a judgment call: if you have thoroughly tested and reviewed the patch and believe it is ready, you may change the status.
+Setting an issue to this status is a judgment call.
+It means you have thoroughly tested and reviewed the issue and believe it is ready.
 If you are unsure, the status should not be changed.
 Simply add the findings of your review to the issue.

 Remember that even if one or two community members believe an issue is ready, that doesn't necessarily mean that it will be committed.
 If it is not, it can be reverted to an earlier status.
 The better the reviews, the more likely the code will actually get committed.